HERE Artist Residency Program (HARP)

 “In these times, it's become increasingly hard for artists to find a place to take risks, a safe haven where they can develop daring new work.
 One theater has regularly bucked the trend, making its mission to ensure that artists have a home for their R&D, and that theatergoers can sample the exciting results.” - OBIE Committee, on the Ross Wetzsteon Award to HERE

-As the works being developed are complex hybrid projects, each Residency will last up to 3 years, renewed annually.
+As the works being developed are complex hybrid projects, each Residency will last for 2 to 3 years, renewed annually.
 At the end of each residency year, the artist and HERE mutually decide whether to continue the residency.
-It is unlikely that any project accepted in 2016 will go to production before the 2018-19 season.
+It is unlikely that any project accepted in 2018 will go to production before 2020.

 HARP RESIDENCY EXPECTATIONS: